Holiday Survival Tips for Neurodivergent Families: Prioritizing Peace, not Perfection

 5. Proactively Manage Sensory Input: We cannot shift how the world celebrates holidays, but we can dial down the intensity of sensory input for our kids.

-Too Much Visual Input: Flashing lights, shiny décor, crowded stores.
+Too Much Visual Input: Flashing lights, shiny décor, and crowded stores

-Tactile Support: Always prioritize comfort —choose soft, tag-free clothing.
-If clothes are an issue, have some of their favorites on rotation.
-Tell relatives / friends ahead of time that your kid will greet in whatever way feels comfortable - hugs, shaking hands, using their AAC device, etc. I like to explain that some forms of touch such as a heavy hug and unexpected hug is too much for Nai at times.
+Tactile Support: Always prioritize comfort — we use soft, tag-free clothing.
+Tell relatives / friends ahead of time that your kid will greet in whatever way feels comfortable - hugs, shaking hands, using their AAC device, etc. I like to explain that some forms of touch such as a heavy or unexpected hug are too much for Nai at times.